vcuramdev/HelloEveryone/README.rst

 connected to this project

 Generate a new service account key, download the json, set env var `GOOGLE_APPLICATION_CREDENTIALS` to the path of the json

+# TODO
+- Make this into a lambda with zeit.co/now